THE RESTAURANTE NAUTILUS is more than just an established and locally renowned Spanish fine dining and casual eatery, it’s a local institution.

 Restaurante Nautilus: a gastronomic ship at sea

-Upon arrival guests were greeted by a DJ playing modern (but thankfully ambient) background music on the large outside terrace to the rear of the restaurant.
+Upon arrival, guests were greeted by a DJ playing modern (but thankfully ambient) background music on the large outside terrace to the rear of the restaurant.

 The terrace has casual seating overlooking the sea with ample car parking provided to the rear.
-A covered gallery runs the full length of the restaurant offering beachside seating immediately adjacent to the water’s edge, while a smaller terrace at the front of the property offers further seating with views over Punta Prima’s smaller Cala Piteras sandy coved beach.
+A covered gallery runs the full length of the restaurant offering beachfront seating immediately adjacent to the water’s edge, while a smaller terrace at the front of the property offers further seating with views over Punta Prima’s smaller Cala Piteras sandy beach.

-Indoor seating downstairs is arranged in American style booths offering a personal and informal dining space beside the bar (one of three bars on site serving beverages to diners), with oversized porthole windows to the gallery.
+Indoor seating downstairs is arranged in American style booths offering a personal and informal dining space beside the bar (one of three bars on-site serving beverages to diners), with oversized porthole windows to the gallery.